Microsoft PowerPoint: Accessible PowerPoint Presentations

 PowerPoint Training Series | Level 3

-In this course, students will consider accessibility issues and learn best practices when creating PowerPoint presentations.
+In this course, students will learn to create more accessible PowerPoint presentations and use best practices when creating PowerPoint presentations for users with disabilities.
 Various tools will be used in PowerPoint to create accessible presentations including appropriate formatting, ordered lists, recommended slide layouts, well-designed tables, hyperlinks and graphics with alternative text.
 Issues with sounds and video files will also be addressed.
-Students will run the accessibility checker (in PowerPoint 2010 and 2013) and save a presentation as a PDF (Portable Document Format) file.
+Students will run the accessibility checker and save a presentation as a PDF (Portable Document Format) file.

 Prerequisite: Microsoft PowerPoint: Intermediate / Advanced or equivalent knowledge and skills.

 Location and timing: Public scheduled courses are held online in virtual classroom format or in downtown Toronto and run from 9:00 am to 4:00 pm (Eastern Time).

 Related training: View all Microsoft PowerPoint courses >

 - Comprehensive course manual (100+ pages)

 - Sample and exercise files